roehampton/module-content/msc-software-development-2/week-03/seminar/README.md

 Submission requirements for this Sprint:

-- An overview of your application idea your team want to design and develop.
+- An one sentance overview of your application idea your team want to design and develop.
-- The purpose of the application
+- A problem statement that expresses the purpose of the application
-- The intended users of the application identified and explored via at least 2 'personas'.
 - The technical foundations for teamwork established ie:
   - [ ] GitHub project for coursework created.
   - [ ] Task board created.
   - [ ] Code of Conduct defined.
 Links to your github repo and taskboard should be in your documentation submitted.

+You may supply one or two 'personas'.

+__Remember...__

-__Remember...
-'Less is more' !!
+- __'Less is more' !!
 If you can describe your project succinctly, you will better be able to build it!__
+- __Make sure to focus on the problem at this stage rather than the solution__